RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training: Experiments

 \begingroup

 \endgroup

-We conducted an ablation study to evaluate the contributions of RadCLIP’s individual components by altering them and observing the impact on performance.
-Table \ref{fig:ablation_results} In our first configuration, we used the vanilla weights of the image encoder and text encoder from the CLIP model without any domain-specific fine-tuning.
-We also applied the global average pooling for this model to handle 3D radiologic images.
-This setup serves as our baseline to understand the performance of the CLIP model on radiologic tasks without any modifications.
-Next, we used the vanilla image encoder of CLIP and our slice pooling adapter to test the impact of the slice pooling adapter.
-Then, we applied the fine-tuned 2D image encoder that was pre-trained on the radiology-specific image-text pairs, while the global average pooling was used for handling 3D radiologic images.
-This is to evaluate the impact of fine-tuning on the model’s ability to capture radiology-specific features and improve performance over the baseline.
+We conducted an ablation study (see Table~\ref{fig:ablation_results}) to assess the contributions of RadCLIP’s components.
+First, we established a baseline using the original CLIP image and text encoders (with global average pooling for 3D images) without domain-specific fine-tuning.
+Next, we evaluated the impact of adding our slice pooling adapter to the vanilla image encoder.
+Then, we assessed the effect of fine-tuning by replacing the vanilla image encoder with a 2D encoder pre-trained on radiology-specific image–text pairs (still using global average pooling for 3D images).

-Compared to the CLIP, the performance of two altered RadCLIP models shows a small improvement, indicating that both 2D image encoder and slice pooling adapter have their own contribution to the image classification and image-text matching applications.
-Lastly, we noticed that the RadCLIP (i.e., merging fine-tuned 2D image encoder and pre-trained slice pooling adapter) outperformed the alternative configuration, showing the effectiveness of utilizing both
+Each modification resulted in modest gains compared to the original CLIP, suggesting that both the 2D image encoder and the slice pooling adapter play key roles in improving performance.
+When combined in the full RadCLIP setup—with a fine-tuned 2D encoder and a pre-trained slice pooling adapter—the model achieved the best results, highlighting the benefits of integrating both components.